sjoerdvankreel/firefly-synth/README.md

 # Screenshot / Demo video

-See at the bottom for some built-in themes. <br/>
+See bottom of the page for some built-in themes. <br/>
 See [modulation_visualization_demo.mp4](https://github.com/sjoerdvankreel/firefly-synth-storage/raw/main/video/modulation_visualization_demo.mp4) for an example of real-time modulation visualizers.

 ![Screenshot](static/screenshot_instrument_firefly_default.png)